Arara/Process/README.md

 ## Usage

-Besides this document there are a bunch of usage examples in "examples/" directory you can use as reference.
+Along with this document, there are many usage examples in the "examples/" directory which may be used for reference.

-All examples of this document are assuming you have the following statement at the beginning of the file:
+All examples within this document assume you have the following statement at the beginning of the file:

 ```php
 declare(ticks=1);
 ```

-Without this statement there is no guarantee PHP can handle signals, so this is very important for PCNTL works properly.
+Without this statement, there is no guarantee PHP will handle signals; this is very important for PCNTL to work properly.
-It is required since version 4.3.0 of PHP, so it's not a request of the library but of the language.
+It has been required since version 4.3.0 of PHP, so this is not a request of the library but of the PHP language itself.

-If you want to know more about _ticks_ we recommend you read http://php.net/declare#control-structures.declare.ticks.
+If you want to know more about _ticks_, we recommend you read http://php.net/declare#control-structures.declare.ticks.

 ### Action interface